IDinsight/ask-a-question/docs/develop/setup.md

 5. Run the app

-        cd core_backend
-        python main.py
+        python core_backend/main.py

     This will launch the application in "reload" mode i.e. the app with automatically refresh everytime you make a change to one of the files.

-    Backend will now be running on [http://localhost/8000](http://localhost/8000) - test the endpoints by going to [http://localhost/8000/docs](http://localhost/8000/docs)
+     You can test the endpoints by going to [http://localhost:8000/docs](http://localhost:8000/docs) (backend will be running on [http://localhost:8000](http://localhost:8000)).

 6. Once done, exit the running app process with `ctrl+c` and run